 Some people train all their lives.
-Others wake up one day, after a good game on TV, or maybe something just clicks while they’re on their phone reading online reviews, like the BetRegal Review, that makes them get an idea that they could go pro.
+Others wake up one day, after a good game on TV, or maybe something just clicks while they’re on their phone reading online reviews, which makes them get an idea that they could go pro.
 But what does it take?

 If you are tough, if you are a quick healer, and if you are an athlete through and through, you may have thought about becoming a professional rugby player.
 Rugby is one of those sports that doesn’t let you claim injury when you’ve only got a scratch.
 The road to the top is tough and we are here to help you along the way.

 Generally, as is the case with most sports, what you need to do is start early.
 However, unlike football, basketball, baseball, and some other sports, you don’t need any academic achievement to play rugby professionally.
 As long as you keep your head above the water, you can do it.

 This isn’t to say that you can’t join a club in middle school, high-school, or college.
 They are there and are perfectly valid.
 In fact, it may be even better for you to develop contacts and start training early.
 We’re only saying that it is not required.